 - These records are used to associate Deals which are visual representations of the conversations between the sales agent and the Record.

 - These are visual representations of conversations you're having with the probable client.

 - This, in turn, is used to track and measure specific goal sets through pipelines and its measured goal-oriented stages.

 - Activities are used to record a specific set of communication, as well as the subject, time and details of that communication.

-- Activities can be scheduled Tasks, Appointments, To do’s or Meetings needed to close a sale and can be associated with Contact, Companies, or Deals.
+- Activities can be scheduled Tasks, Appointments, To do’s, or Meetings needed to close a sale and can be associated with Contacts, Companies, or Deals.

 - It is a fantastic way for a sales agent to save time and effort by simply tracking correspondence in your Contact as well as Company or Deal associated with the Contact who received the Mail.

 - Product Module is a useful module, where you can create different products which can have different prices and variations.